Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Baryonification model and emulator

-In Figure \ref{fig:error_percent_testset}, we show the relative percentage error between the power spectra suppression in the the testing set $\mathcal{S}_\mathrm{test}$ and the corresponding predicted power spectra suppression $\mathcal{S}_\mathrm{pred}$.
-The dark-black and light-black regions correspond to the 1$\sigma$ and 2$\sigma$ regions, respectively.
-The 1$\sigma$ regions is within 1 percent and the 2$\sigma$ region within 3 percent compared the true answer at all wave-modes.
+In Figure \ref{fig:error_percent_testset}, we show the relative percentage error between the power spectra suppression in the testing set $\mathcal{S}_\mathrm{test}$ and the corresponding predicted power spectra suppression $\mathcal{S}_\mathrm{pred}$.
+The dark-black and light-black regions correspond to the 1$\sigma$ and 2$\sigma$ regions, respectively. \RefReport{The 1$\sigma$ regions stay within 1 percent when compared to the true answer at all wave-modes and redshifts.
+The 2$\sigma$ regions stay within 2 percent for $z<2$ and within 3 percent for $z=2$ at all wave-modes.
+In general, we note that the performance of the emulator becomes slightly worse towards higher redshifts.
+We speculate that this is a consequence of the fact that the prior ranges of the baryonic parameters are selected based on X-ray observations from low redshifts.
+It is possible that the same prior ranges lead to more variability of the power spectrum at higher redshifts, making the emulation of the suppression signal somewhat more challenging.}